Many of those who survive will suffer permanent disabilities, such as brain damage, hearing loss, loss of kidney

 Our attorneys have recovered more than $1 billion for their clients in personal injury lawsuits.

-The firm has Ivy League educated and trained physicians on staff.
+The firm has Ivy League educated and trained physicians right on staff.
 This uniquely qualifies the firm to litigate all medical malpractice cases, including meningitis lawsuits.

 If you or a loved one suffered injuries as a result of meningitis, you should contact the meningitis attorneys at Ross Feller Casey soon.
 The firm offers a free initial case evaluation, and handles all cases, including meningitis lawsuits, on a contingency basis.
 That means you will pay nothing until a monetary recovery is made in your case.